MMZK1526/Haskell-RM/README.md

 An increment instruction takes a register and a line.
 It increments a the register and jumps to the given line.

-A decrement instruction takes a register and two line s (say `m` and `n`).
+A decrement instruction takes a register and two lines (say `m` and `n`).
 If the register is positive, it decrements the value and jumps to line `m`.
 Otherwise it jump to line `n` (without changing the register, which is still 0).

 A halt instruction terminates the machine.
 If we jump to a line that does not exist, it is treated as a halt instruction as well.